About us

 Board Member

-She is a summa cum laude graduate of North Carolina A&T State University where she received a Bachelor of Science degree in Journalism and Mass Communication with a concentration in Public Relations.
-She is also a graduate of Amberton University where she received a Master of Arts in Professional Development.
+A summa cum laude graduate of North Carolina A&T State University, she earned a Bachelor of Science in Journalism and Mass Communication with a concentration in Public Relations.
+She also holds a Master of Arts in Professional Development from Amberton University.

 Camille Y. Thompson